Valley Screen & Stage: DavidAppleford.com

 Jeff’s enthusiasm for movies began during his childhood as a way to "escape" small-town life for a couple hours at a time.
 Although he does not live in a small town any longer, his love for movies has not wavered in the slightest.
 Jeff began writing film reviews during his journalism school days and instantly became hooked with the work.
 He currently pens for the Phoenix Film Festival and ArtHouseFilmWire.co, and as a devoted fan of the Phoenix Film Festival and a card-carrying member of the Phoenix Film Society, Jeff is excited to be part of the Phoenix Critics Circle.

 On the rare occasions when Jeff is not watching (and talking about) movies, he spends time at the gym/yoga studio and volunteers at a no-kill animal shelter.
 Some of his favorite movies are “Pulp Fiction”, “City of God”, “Waking Ned Devine”, and “The Secret in Their Eyes”.

 Kaely Monahan has been reviewing live theater and films since 2013 when she started covering at Everything Theatre in London.
-When she returned to Phoenix, she started Popcorn Fan Film Reviews and wrote for the East Valley Tribune.
-She currently writes for the Phoenix Film Festival, My News Mesa, and KTAR News in addition to Popcorn.
+When she returned to Phoenix, she started Popcorn Fan Film Reviews--which has been relaunched as Whiskey and Popcorn.
+She wrote for the East Valley Tribune.
+She's the 2017-2018 Vice President of the Phoenix Critics Circle.
+She currently produces KJZZ's The Show.
 Some of Kaely’s favorite films include “Jurassic Park,” “Bringing Up Baby,” and “Roman Holiday.”

 The Hollywood Reporter